Carinawei97/MAGIC-screen-to-cyst-nematodes/Nematode traits analysis/Nema-SAM/README.md

 1. Go to the [Releases page](https://github.com/Carinawei97/MAGIC-screen-to-cyst-nematodes/releases).
 2. Download the file named **`Nema-SAM`**.
-3. Place it in the appropriate directory (update the path in `predict.ipynb` if needed).
+3. Place it in the appropriate directory (update the path in `predict.ipynb`).

 ---